 On September 12, 2022, STCB, through its wholly-owned subsidiary Merger Sub, completed the AOS Acquisition.
 The AOS Acquisition consisted of Merger Sub merging with and into AOS, with AOS being the surviving corporation.
 AOS is a maker of premium body and skincare products engineered to power and protect athletes.
-Starco acquired AOS as STCB is always looking for technologies and brands that have the ability to scale and change behavior.
+Starco acquired AOS as STCB is always looking for technologies and brands that have ability to scale and change behavior.
 In the world of sport, there are currently no brands that have successfully penetrated multiple categories of consumer products.
 AOS has historically been a personal care brand - offering products such as body wash, shampoo, deodorant and face wash.
-Starco Brands, through its relationship with TSG, has access to intellectual property that will allow AOS vertically integrate manufacturing and expand into multiple consumer product categories - OTC, sun care, air care, beverage, etc. The AOS Acquisition was completed through an all-stock deal, where the Company's shares were issued at \$0.19 per share, which amount is equal to the fair value of the stock on the acquisition date.
-As consideration for the Merger, the Company reserved an aggregate of 61,400,000 restricted shares of Company common stock to issue to the AOS stockholders (such stockholders as of immediately prior to the closing of the Merger, the "AOS Stockholders"), 5,000,000 restricted shares of Company common stock may be issued to the AOS Stockholders after an 18-month indemnification period, and offsetting against these additional shares will be the sole recourse for any indemnity claims by the Company against the AOS Stockholders.
-An additional 5,000,000 restricted shares of Company common stock may be issued to the AOS Stockholders have any indemnity claims against the Company or Merger Sub, the Company shall satisfy any such indemnity claims solely by the issuance of additional shares of its Company common stock, which shall not exceed, in the aggregate, 5,000,000 additional shares of Company common stock.
-Notwit
+Starco Brands, through its relationship with TSG, has access to intellectual property that will allow AOS vertically integrate manufacturing and expand into multiple consumer product categories - OTC, sun care, air care, beverage, etc. The AOS Acquisition was completed through an all-stock deal, where the Company's shares were issued at \$0.19 per share, which amount was equal to the fair value of the stock on the acquisition date.
+As consideration for the Merger, the Company reserved an aggregate of 61,400,000 restricted shares of Company common stock (now Class A common stock) to issue to the AOS stockholders (such stockholders as of immediately prior to the closing of the Merger, the "AOS Stockholders"), 5,000,000 restricted shares of Class A common stock may be issued to the AOS Stockholders after an 18-month indemnification period, and offsetting against these additional shares will be the sole recourse for any indemnity claims by the Company against the AOS Stockholders.
+An additional 5,000,000 restricted shares of Class A common stock may be issued to the AOS Stockholders contingent upon AOS meeting certain future sales metrics.
+Further, in the event that the AOS Stockholders have any indemnity claims against the Company or Merger Sub, the Company shall satisfy any such indemnity claims solely by the issuance of additional shares of its Class A common stock, which shall not exceed, in the aggregate, 5,000,000 additional shares of Class A common stock.
+Notwithstanding the foregoing, under the terms of the Merger Agreement, any AOS Stockholder that is not an "accredited investor" as defined in Rule 501(a) of Regulation D promulgated under the Securities Act of 1933, as amended (the "Securities Act"), will receive cash in lieu of shares of Class A common stock at a value equal to \$0.0982 per share

-The 5,000,000 additional restricted shares of Company common stock to be issued after an 18-month indemnification period are deemed to be part of the consideration paid for the acquisition.
-The 5,000,000 earnout shares of Company common stock to be issued are not deemed to be part of the consideration paid for the acquisition as management determined it not probable that any of the earnout shares would be issued as certain future sales metrics will not be met.
-The 5,000,000 additional shares of Company common stock that may be issued in the event of an indemnity claim against the Company are not deemed to be part of the consideration paid for the acquisition as the Company does not expect any additional shares will be issued under the indemnity clause.
+The 5,000,000 additional restricted shares of Class A common stock to be issued after an 18-month indemnification period are deemed to be part of the consideration paid for the acquisition.
+The 5,000,000 earnout shares of Class A common stock to be issued are not deemed to be part of the consideration paid for the acquisition as management determined it is not probable that any of the earnout shares would be issued as certain future sales metrics are unlikely to be met.
+The 5,000,000 additional shares of Class A common stock that may be issued in the event of an indemnity claim against the Company are not deemed to be part of the consideration paid for the acquisition as the Company does not expect any additional shares will be issued under the indemnity clause.

-As of March 31, 2023, the Company has paid \$1,821 in cash to non-accredited investors.
+As of June 30, 2023, the Company has paid \$1,821 in cash to non-accredited investors.
 Additionally, the Company has held back \$6,137 in cash, the equivalent of 62,499 shares to be paid to non-accredited investors.